alexxiyang/shiro-redis/README.md

 # cacheManager.keySerializer = $cacheManagerKeySerializer

-# Custom your redis key prefix for cache management, if you doesn't define this parameter, shiro-redis will use 'shiro_redis_session:' as default prefix
+# Custom your redis key prefix for cache management
+# Default value is "shiro:cache:"
 # Note: Remember to add colon at the end of prefix.
+#
-cacheManager.keyPrefix = shiro:cache:
+# cacheManager.keyPrefix = <cache key prefix>

 # Use redisManager as cache manager
 cacheManager.redisManager = $redisManager